-The Red Bank Regional High board of ed kicked off an information campaign Wednesday night with a dire message: if a proposed $17.3 million capital plan fails at the ballot box in December, taxpayers in three towns may be in for a tax shock.
-The board released revised town-by-town projected tax impacts if the referendum passes.
+The Red Bank Regional High board of ed kicked off an information campaign Wednesday night with a dire message: if a proposed The board released revised town-by-town projected tax impacts if the referendum passes.
 Below, board member Frank Neary during his presentation Wednesday.
 (Photo by John T. Ward.
 Click to enlarge.)

 The Little Silver school, which serves students from Little Silver, Red Bank and Shrewsbury, needs a new roof and 10 new classrooms to accommodate soaring enrollment, officials told about 75 attendees of a special board meeting, held in the school’s media center.

 The classrooms are also needed to preserve a coveted cash stream: tuition paid by non-district enrollees of RBR’s vaunted four-year academies, now set at $14,900 per year.

 Superintendent Lou Moore said approval of both parts of a two-part referendum would also provide funding for a turf field, stadium restrooms and a concession stand.

 The fate of the referendum, scheduled for December 11, is to be decided by a simple overall majority of votes, said Frank Neary, a Shrewsbury representative on the board and chair of the finance committee.